Georgia State-Chartered Banks and Credit Unions Closure Procedures

 What is a surety bond and why do I need to have one?

 A surety bond is a three-party instrument between a surety (insurance company), the licensee, and the Department.
 The agreement binds the licensee to comply with the terms and conditions of the laws and regulations concerning the issuance of their license.
 If the licensee is unable to successfully meet those requirements, the surety assumes certain monetary obligations required for performance under that surety bond for the licensee, and ensures that the obligations are met.
 Such obligations may be those owed to qualifying consumers, other creditors, or the Department.

 Can the Department return my bond?

 The Department cannot return a bond to a licensee or its surety.
-The Department, however, will return a bond of a license applicant if the application were never approved.

 Can the Department release the Surety from liability?